ruggeri/tech-notes/math/fourier2.md

 Let us say that a sequence `f_i` converges to `f` if the error's *norm* has limit zero (that's what we call: "how much do you want to use of yourself to reconstruct yourself?).
-It can be shown that thea reconstitution error will, in the limit, always be orthogonal to all basis vectors.
+It can be shown that the reconstitution error will, in the limit, always be orthogonal to all basis vectors.
 Therefore, the reconstitution always converges to `f` if the basis spans, *or* to a vector `f\hat` with non-zero norm whose